Robert S. Hill

 Mr. Hill is a member of the 5G Technology Initiative of Holland & Knight's Technology & Telecommunications Industry Sector Group.
 He regularly writes and speaks about the intersection of next generation wireless technologies with other emerging technologies, such as artificial intelligence/machine learning and blockchain technologies, and the legal issues associated with these areas.
 Mr. Hill is also a member of Holland & Knight's industry sector crossover initiative between the Technology & Telecommunications and Healthcare & Life Sciences groups.

-In addition, Mr. Hill advises clients on a broad range of IP transactional issues, including patent, copyright, trademark and trade secret licenses.
+In addition, Mr. Hill advises clients on a broad range of IP transactional issues, including patent, copyright, trademark and trade secret licenses, joint development agreements, master service agreements, co-manufacturing agreements, technology asset purchase agreements and endorsement contracts.
 Mr. Hill also advises clients on IP and technology aspects of finance, venture capital, representation and warranty (R&W) insurance, aircraft finance, and private equity merger and acquisition (M&A) transactions.

 Prior to joining Holland & Knight, Mr. Hill handled IP matters for a global law firm in its Los Angeles office.